tomatohammado/old-ga-installfest/README.md

   like something stalled give it a moment.
 If something didn't work, you'll get an error message.

+- If the output of the Confirm commands are slightly different from the Expected Output, that is fine as long as they are similar.

 ### IF YOU RUN INTO AN ISSUE

 1. First, verify that you've typed the given commands **letter for letter**